ProFireDev/Project-FLIP/Docs/CONTRIBUTING.md

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.
+The project license can be found in the [docs](https://github.com/JCS-Computer-Science/project-module-1-project-flip/blob/main/Docs/LICENSE).

 ### Reporting Bugs